 Spiders typically enter your home searching for a safer living environment.
 While one or two spiders in your home are not usually a concern, a nest of spiders can quickly become a nuisance.
 When you notice multiple spiders inside your home, it’s usually a good idea to give us a call so we can get rid of them for you.
 As your local pest control experts, we offer a variety of options to rid your home of unwanted spiders.

-Your McCauley Agricultural and Pest inspector will assess your home’s interior and exterior to create a unique spider control plan for you and your family.
+Your McCauley Ag & Pest inspector will assess your home’s interior and exterior to create a unique spider control plan for you and your family.
 We will treat eves and structure exteriors with the appropriate EPA approved materials as well as knock down all reachable webs.

 We can set insect traps in strategic locations throughout your home or business to get spiders you didn’t even know were there.